DPDK/dpdk/doc/guides/sample_app_ug/l2_forward_crypto.rst

 *   cipher_op: select the ciphering operation to perform: ENCRYPT or DECRYPT

     (default is ENCRYPT)

+*   cipher_dataunit_len: set the length of the cipher data-unit.

 *   cipher_key: set the ciphering key to be used.
 Bytes has to be separated with ":"